rFeijoo/SmartOutlet/README.md

   ->  Bluetooth module (as the HC-05)

   ->  Power strip with 2 or more outlets (the one used was the ONEAL-OAC801)

+  -> 2 relay module

+  -> 3 LEDS, 3 330 OHMS resistors

 CIRCUIT SCHEMATICS

+The schematic was made using arduino standalone, but you could certainly use the Arduino UNO Board and its power supply.

 ![alt text](screenshots/breadboard.jpg)